5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

-The GS magnetic phases corresponding to the calculated IEI can be inferred from published phase diagrams for the anisotropic triangular-lattice model~\cite{Zhu2018,Maksimov2019,Wu2021,Pourovskii2025_with_Alex}.
-Both CsCeSe$_2$ and KCeS$_2$ lie deep within the region of $yz$-stripe AFM order (schematically depicted in Fig.~\ref{fig:CsCeSe2}a), owing to large diagonal $J_{\pm\pm}$, in agreement with experiment~\cite{Kulbakov2021,Xie2024prb}.
-The same order is actually stable with the SE-only IEI, but due to a different reason, namely, due to the off-diagonal exchange anisotropy $J_{z\pm}$.
-Finally, basing on the exact-diagonalization analysis of Ref.~\cite{Pourovskii2025_with_Alex}, RbCeO$_2$ is expected to be in the 120$^{\circ}$ AFM region owing to its relatively significant negative $J'$, in spite of a report~\cite{Ortiz2022} finding no evidence for magnetic order in its thermodynamics.
+The ground-state magnetic phases corresponding to the calculated IEI can be inferred from published phase diagrams for the anisotropic triangular-lattice model~\cite{Zhu2018,Maksimov2019,Wu2021,Pourovskii2025_with_Alex}.
+Both CsCeSe$_2$ and KCeS$_2$ lie deep within the region of $yz$-stripe antiferromagnetic order (schematically depicted in Fig.~\ref{fig:CsCeSe2}a), owing to large diagonal $J_{\pm\pm}$, in agreement with experiment~\cite{Kulbakov2021,Xie2024prb}.
+The same order is actually stable with only superexchange included, but due to a different reason, namely, due to the off-diagonal exchange anisotropy $J_{z\pm}$.
+Finally, basing on the exact-diagonalization analysis of Ref.~\cite{Pourovskii2025_with_Alex}, RbCeO$_2$ is expected to be in the 120$^{\circ}$-antiferromagnet region owing to its relatively significant negative $J'$, in spite of a report~\cite{Ortiz2022} finding no evidence for magnetic order in its thermodynamics.

 {\it Magnetic excitations.} Magnetic excitations measured with inelastic neutron scattering (INS) in CsCeSe$_2$ and KCeS$_2$~\cite{Xie2024prl,Avdoshenko2022} provide valuable data to test the calculated spin Hamiltonians.
-In particular, the INS experiment~\cite{Xie2024prl} in CsCeSe$_2$ was carried out in a single-crystal mode under applied field allowing to resolve excitations along different Brillouin-zone (BZ) directions.
-In small fields the $yz$-AFM is preserved, while in high fields of 5~T and above the system is in a fully-polarized (FP) ferromagnetic state (see Fig.~\ref{fig:CsCeSe2}a) featuring sharp magnon excitations.
+In particular, the INS experiment~\cite{Xie2024prl} in CsCeSe$_2$ was carried out in a single-crystal mode under applied field allowing to resolve excitations along different Brillouin-zone directions.
+In small fields the $yz$-stripe phase is preserved, while in high fields of 5~T and above the system is in a fully-polarized ferromagnetic state (see Fig.~\ref{fig:CsCeSe2}a) featuring sharp magnon excitations.